spiral-software/fftx/README.md

 ## Examples Structure

 The **examples** tree holds several examples.
-Each example is follows a structure and naming conventions (described below).
+Each example follows a structure and naming conventions (described below).
 The process to follow when adding a new example is also described.

 ### Structure Of An Example Program